ezYakaEagle442/azure-spring-apps-petclinic-mic-srv/README.md

     | sort by TimeGenerated
 ```

-Type and run the following Kusto query to see all the logs from the managed Spring Cloud
+Type and run the following Kusto query to see all the logs from the managed Spring Apps
 Config Server managed by Azure Spring Apps:
 ```sql
     AppPlatformSystemLogs